Skip to content

 vg find -x pggb/zt_pggb.V1-0.gfa -p TN09#1#chr05#0:2756591-2814735 -E > pggb/pggb.TN09_chr5_2756591_2814735.pg

-# convert in gfa for visualization with bandage
+# convert in gfa for visualisation with bandage

 vg convert pggb/pggb.TN09_chr5_2756591_2814735.pg -f -W > pggb/pggb.TN09_chr5_2756591_2814735.V1-0.gfa